-This article has been reproduced from the latest edition of the OFX Currency Review.
+This article is an extract from the latest edition of the OFX Currency Outlook.
 To learn more about the US dollar and other major currencies and how your global business can prepare for the months ahead, download the full edition here.

 Get in touch: